shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Muddy ran to wolf Ersie and gave her a big hug.
 “Don’t ever leave me, sis.”

 “I won’t.”
+Ersie hugged her back, squeezing her tight.

 “Promise?”
+Muddy looked up with big puppy dog eyes.

 “Ok.”
+Ersie squeezed tighter.

 “And you’ll build that lookout?”

-“Yes… but…”
+“Yes… but…” Ersie let go.

 “But what?”
+Muddy fidgeted with her cuffs.

 “I’ve run into a problem.”
-Ersie told Muddy about Lemilay and how that’s going to interfere with her plans to build the lookout at this boulder.
+Ersie told Muddy about Lemilay and how that’s going to interfere with her plans to build the lookout on this boulder.

+They picked up armfuls of stones and climbed up onto the boulder.
+They sat together and watched the river go by.

 “Oh, Lemilay?”
-Muddy scoffed.
+Muddy laughed.
 “She’s easy.
 I’ve been sneaking things past her for years.”
+Muddy threw a stone into the river.

 Ersie’s jaw dropped.
 “Wait what?”

 “Yeah you didn’t know?”
 Muddy giggled.

-They both sat up on the boulder, watching the river go by.

 “Lemilay is powerful, and she can see anything that happens in the past, yes.”
 Muddy threw a stone into the river.
 “But she has… let’s say… ‘blind spots’.”

 “Blindspots, ok.”

-“And if you need to hide something from her, the best way to do it is in the dark.”
+“And if you need to hide something from her, the best way to do it…” Muddy tossed another stone in. “…is in the dark.”

 “The dark?”